nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Q**: What if I am not able to start up rainyDay? {not able to load the data..?}

 **A**: {to be added}

+**Q**: I tried to input a value, but it is not showing up as what I typed!

+**A**: The value of transactions has a maximum of $21,474,836.47 and will also be rounded down to 2 decimal places!

 ## Command Summary